ygfalcon/Solsniper-zero/README.md

    Silicon machines the script also installs the Metal PyTorch wheel if it isn't already present.

+For a guided setup you can run `scripts/startup.py` which checks dependencies, prompts for configuration and wallet details, then launches the bot live.

 3. **Create a configuration file**
    Create a `config.yaml` or `config.toml` file in the project directory with your API keys, RPC URL and DEX endpoints: